From the author: A kingdom is threatened. A young prince approaches a druid for help. He learns of strange magic. A legend begins.

 "You are a druid, are you not?
 All this time you have beguiled me with songs and with pictures, when I came out here at first to learn of your spells.
-To seek your help against our foes."
+To seek your help against all who would challenge our rule."

 The old man remains quiet.

 "Well?
 Where are they?
 Do I not deserve them, after all that I have done?"

 "My father lies slain in a field and they have taken his flag.
 I will have my revenge.
 And I will have your help."

 "Why don't you sit down, boy?" the druid says.
 "I have a story that might be of use."

 "No. I do not need stories.
 I need spells.
 I need to take my foes’ blood."

 "Will you help me or not?" the youth says, with a hand on the hilt of his gore-rusted sword.

 "What is it that you want most to gain from this war?" the old man says.
 "What end would satisfy you, if it were indeed within my power to give?"

 He clenches and unclenches his fist on the hilt.